Food recall information for consumers

 Letting consumers know about recalls

-The public are notified of food recalls in a number of ways:
+Consumers can be told about food recalls in a number of ways:

 - Notices are placed at outlets where the product was sold.

-- A media release is issued to appropriate news services.
+- A media release is issued.

 Closing the recall